 Let the words of my mouth and the meditation of my heart be acceptable in your sight, O LORD, my rock and my redeemer (Psalm 19:14).

-The question every caring parent must answer is, “Who is going to teach my child the culture’s language?”
-This kind of training begins with a transcending and overarching parenting goal: to love God and love others more than anything else (Matthew 22:36-40).
+This training begins with a transcending and overarching parenting goal: to love God and others as you love yourself (Matthew 22:36-40).
 As your child learns this unique two-tiered worldview about loving God and others, you can begin laying down a sound language strategy that will consist of three parts:

-With a God-loving, other-centered worldview in place, you will be able to instruct your child to rise above the unedifying noise of our culture.
-Your leadership is wiser than turning language training over to someone who does not believe the way you do.
+With a God-loving, other-centered worldview in place, you can instruct your child to rise above the unedifying noise of our culture.
+Your leadership wisdom knows better than to turn language training over to someone who does not believe the way you do.
 You want your children to learn the words of our culture, what the words mean, and how and when to use the world’s language.
-It takes more maturity to use words correctly and biblically than to use them harmfully.

 These six tips will help you as you instruct your child.
 But before you can teach your child, you want to assess your use of words.
 These tips start with you.